Passengers disarm gunman who killed DC employee, shot others

 The man then went down the escalator of the nearby Potomac Avenue Metro stop, confronted someone who was buying a Metro pass and shot that person in the leg as well.
 Both victims were recovering in local hospitals.

 The armed man then went down to the train platform and began confronting a woman there.
+Benedict characterized his behavior as deeply erratic, saying, “He’s walking around brandishing a firearm and just randomly engaging people in confrontation.
+He’s clearly agitated about something.”

 A Metro employee tried to intervene and was killed by a gunshot.
 The identity of the slain transit worker has not been released, but Benedict said their “heroism had to be recognized.”

 The man then attempted to board a Metro train and was apparently confronted and disarmed by the passengers.
 He exited the train car and was taken into custody by police officers, who recovered his weapon on the train tracks, Benedict said.